concept sign welcome to rejection stay strong

 Avoid Negative Self-Talk to Ease the Pain of Rejection

-There will always be people in your life who don’t like what you do, and it doesn’t make any sense to let them take up your time and energy.
-People pleasers need lots of self-control to keep themselves positive and make sure rejection isn’t taken personally.
+People pleasers need lots of self-control to keep themselves positive and make sure the cycle of rejection doesn’t kick in.
 But if it becomes too much for you, talk to a friend or family member about how you’re feeling.

 Assess Your Priorities in Life